-You feel like something bad is going to happen.
-Worse yet, you're convinced of it.
+You worry that something bad is going to happen.

 Excessive worry, or anxiety, comes in so many flavors I couldn't begin to describe them here.
 Social Anxiety, Generalized Anxiety, Obsessive-compulsive disorder, Specific Phobias, just to name a few.
 And each has a specific protocol for treating it.